Why This Program?

 Writers need guidancE

 I created The Breakthrough Writers' Boot Camp to address these needs.
-After working at a literary agency and three publishing houses for six years, reading literally thousands of manuscripts in my slush pile, serving on conference faculties, and teaching workshops at schools, libraries and book clubs, I’ve learned some things that can help get you un-stuck and moving forward.
+After working at a literary agency and three publishing houses for seven years, reading literally thousands of manuscripts in my slush pile, working on over 350 manuscripts, serving on conference faculties, and teaching workshops at schools, libraries and book clubs, I’ve learned some things that can help get you un-stuck and moving forward.
 I can help you avoid the pitfalls, improve your skills, understand the industry to position yourself for success, and figure out your next steps.

-The Breakthrough Writers' Boot Camp is meant to fill in those gaps with a subscription model for a small monthly fee, which allows for personalized advice, monthly career consultations, check-ins, and follow-ups.
-It's geared toward advanced writers, with a focus on how to break the rules you already know.
+The Breakthrough Writers' Boot Camp is meant to fill in those gaps with a subscription model for a monthly fee, which allows for personalized advice, monthly career consultations, workshops, and webinars.
+It's geared toward advanced writers, with a focus on helping you gain more control over your career.
 The intent is to develop your skills, your artistic vision, and your career tools so that you have the talent and the knowledge necessary to go where you want to go.

-Even if you’re not stuck and you want to accelerate your writing career, come join us!
-The Breakthrough Writers Boot Camp is specifically designed to help you develop your vision as an author, to avoid giving your writing what’s left of you, and to make that jump from good to great.
+If you’re hitting some kind of ceiling, or if you want to accelerate your writing career, come join us!
+The Breakthrough Writers’ Boot Camp is specifically designed to help you develop your vision as an author, avoid giving your writing what’s left of you, and make that jump from good to great.
 We don’t need the next John Green or J.K.
 Rowling.
 We need you.